zengin/microsoft-graph-docs/api-reference/v1.0/api/workbook-createsession.md

 ## Response

-If successful, this method returns `201 Created` response code and [WorkbookSessionInfo](../resources/workbooksessioninfo.md) object in the response body.
+If successful, this method returns `201 Created` or `202 Accepted` response code and [WorkbookSessionInfo](../resources/workbooksessioninfo.md) object in the response body.

-## Example
+## Example 1: Basic session creation
 ##### Request
 Here is an example of the request.